brtheo/boltage/README.md

 ## [2.0.2] - 2025-06-16

 ### Corrected
-- Corrected imports and exportd
+- Corrected imports and exports

 ## [2.0.1] - 2025-06-13